 Whelan: I tend to work on lots of paintings at the same time.
 That way I can let things marinate if I get stuck - which happens very often.
-I have one large painting in progress of Christ’s Agony in the Garden, another of Pentecost.
-I have a series of 20 small paintings of St Edmund and the Wolf which I have been working on for a year.
-The collection will be made into a book and will include an article by the late art critic and historian, Sister Wendy Beckett, about my painting Martyrdom of St Edmund installed in St Edmundsbury Cathedral.
+I completed a series of 20 small paintings of St Edmund and the Wolf which I worked on for a year.
+The collection was made into a book and includes an article by the late art critic and historian, Sister Wendy Beckett, about my painting Martyrdom of St Edmund which was installed in St Edmundsbury Cathedral.

 I have also completed an exhibition curated by Paul-Gordon Chandler and commissioned by the Episcopal Church in Wyoming about the remarkable life and work of the Rev. John Roberts on the Wind River Reservation in Wyoming.
 Titled "White Robe," the exhibition entails 13 paintings and not only commemorates the Rev. John Roberts' fascinating life example, but also emphasizes the importance of learning from Native American spirituality, culture, and traditions.
 It will tour Wyoming first and then go further afield.

 I have a couple of shows in the US in the planning, but it is too early to discuss them yet.
 I don’t want to tempt fate.

 My new website brianwhelanart.com is a great place to familiarize oneself with my work before making an appointment to visit the studio and house in Connecticut.

 Brian Whelan grew up in London, of Irish parents.
 After his training at the Royal Academy of Arts, he lived and worked in the East Anglia area of England near the North Sea.
 His home and studio are now based in Connecticut, USA.